jerrelltt/bubartifact/README.md

 # bubartifact
-setDBIPforVMdeploy is run in mysqlvm getDBIPdoeVMdeploy is run in bubblevm
+getDBIPfromMysqlvm is run in mysqlvm setEnvDBIPforBubblevm is run in bubblevm